 PSAT scores are out, and with them come enthusiastic questions about the PSAT’s big brothers, the SAT and ACT.
 Here are some important notes to keep in mind as you review your child’s PSAT score:

-• Test prep strategies help students with standardized tests of all kinds.
-ACT and SAT coaching alike will create a boost in PSAT performance.
-PSAT scores may reflect the tutoring they received prior to the October PSAT more than their initial diagnostic exam scores.
+- Test prep strategies help students with standardized tests of all kinds.
+ACT and SAT coaching alike will boost PSAT performance.
+PSAT scores may reflect the tutoring they received prior to the October PSAT more than initial diagnostic exam scores.

 Accordingly, a strong PSAT performance does not mean a student is more inclined towards the SAT versus the ACT.
 It’s understandable that an excellent PSAT showing could sow some seeds of doubt on ACT preparations, tempting a change to the SAT.
 If you are doubting the decision of pursuing the ACT, consider these points: